siddarthpatel/siddarthpatel/README.md

 ### About me:
 - I'm a full stack engineer at [IBM](https://www.ibm.com/us-en/)
 - I worked on IBM Cloud Private, which provides on-premise Kubernetes clusters for enterprises
+- I worked on IBM Multicloud SaaS Platform, which provides a set of common tools and infrastructure that enable IBM SaaS solutions to run in a consistent way on hyperscalers like AWS, Azzure and IBM cloud
-- I have experience with Javascript, React, Node, Golang, ETL, Docker, and Kubernetes
+- I have experience with Javascript, Python, React, Node, Golang, ETL, Docker, Kubernetes, and Apache framework (Flink, Kafka)
-- I'm currently learning about Data Engineering (Python, SQL, Airflow)
-- I have a keen interest to learn about Apache (Elastic, Hadoop, Flink, Kafka)
 - I enjoy working on [open source projects](https://github.com/org-not-included)